-Here, we utilize the Five-Forces Model of Competition to assess the nature and the strength of each of the five competitive forces as it relates to the Coke’s Vision for 2020.
+Here, we take a look at the Five-Forces Model of Competition to assess the nature and strength of each of the five competitive forces, as it related to Coke’s Vision for 2020.

-Not only does the Coca-Cola Company dominate the cola market, but it dominates the entire beverage market with its 25 brands in 133 varieties worldwide.
-The rivalry among the sellers in their industry would be seen as weak in that sales are concentrated among a few large sellers.
+Not only does the Coca-Cola Company dominate the cola market, but it dominatethe entire beverage market with its (now) more than 200 brands in more than 200 countries worldwide.
+The rivalry among the sellers in the beverage industry can be seen as weak because, for the most part, sales are concentrated among a few large sellers.
 However, the strength of the rivalry between the top three, Coke, Pepsi and Dr. Pepper Snapple, would certainly be viewed as strong.
-In fact, at one time the motto of the Pepsi organization was simply, “Beat Coke”.
+In fact, at one time the motto of the Pepsi organization was literally, “Beat Coke”.

 The strength of a supplier – seller relationship depends on the supplier’s power to influence the terms and conditions of the supply within the market.
 In the soft drink industry, suppliers do not have strong bargaining power.
 Therefore, the competitive pressures that The Coca-Cola Company feels is weak.
 There are numerous equipment manufacturers in the industry, all of which are able to provide the company with the same types of products.
 Additionally, Coke owns many of its own supply companies so bargaining power is very limited.